ronkeizer/gim/readme.md

     gim [location] [PsN command]

 The location indicator specifies where you want to run the PsN command.
 With every call to `gim`, your model and results are first saved to the local Git repository and synchronized to the cloud (`commit` + `push`), before any run is started.
 If the location indicator is not `local`, then `gim` will login to the specified server, lookup the project folder you are working in locally, and synchronize to the latest version of your models (`git pull`).
 Afer that it will start the actual PsN command on the server, and return to your local console.

 With the `status` and `sync` commands you can check run progress and synchronize results between your local computer and your server(s).

 Some example commands
 ---------------------

+    # Setup gim on machine and customize settings.
+This command needs to
+    # be run on the local machine and on the remote server(s).
+    gim setup

-    # run the model locally
+    # run a model locally
     # (same as 'execute run1.mod', but first saves/syncs changes)
     gim local execute run1.mod